 Instead, you can sit back and allow E*Trade to manage your money for you.
 With that being said, E*Trade also offers a huge library of assets that you can add to your portfolio at the click of a button.
 For example, it offers thousands of US-listed stocks and ETFs – all of which can be purchased and sold without paying any commission.

-This great Robinhood alternative also gives you access to stock options, futures, mutual funds, and bonds.
+This great Robinhood alternative also gives you access to stock options, it’s one of the best mutual fund apps, as well as giving you access to futures and bonds.
 In terms of deposits, there is no minimum account balance in place when you open a non-margin account.
 If you want to trade on margin, this requires a minimum of $2,000 as per US securities laws.
 The easiest way to fund your account is via a bank transfer – which is fee-free.

 - Trade US stocks and ETFs commission-free